Hamzyyy/GSoC2024/README.md

 - `cpukit/include/rtems/stackchk.h`: Header file necessary for installing the stack checker.
 - `testsuite/libtests/stackchkx`: Contains three test cases covering all aspects of the stack checker.
 This mind map helped me define the scope of my project and identify the areas I needed to focus on.

+## Midterm Evaluation
+This is the first part of my participation of GSoC 2024 which starts from the date of start of actual coding till the midterm evaluation.
+The start wasn't easy, since this is my first time participating in big project and also using `Git`.
+After some time trying to figure out how to start.
+I started by creating preparing my workspace by:
+- Create a fork of RTEMS main gitlab repo: [https://gitlab.rtems.org/Hamzi/rtems](https://gitlab.rtems.org/Hamzi/rtems).
+- Cloned my forked repo to my local machine.
+- Create new branch to contains all my work by `git checkout -b feature/stack-reporter-config`.

+-